SuperOfficeDocs/superoffice-docs/user-guide/en/document/lock.md

 ![icon][img4]
 The document is currently checked out for editing by another user.

-Hold the mouse pointer over an icon to show information about the user who has checked out the document.
+Hold the mouse pointer over an icon to show information about the user who checked out the document.

-If you attempt to open a checked-out document, a dialog appears with information about who has checked out the document.
+If you attempt to open a checked-out document, a dialog appears with information about who checked out the document.
 You can open the document in read mode only.

 ## Check out a document for editing